 • Pro since 2009

-• Eight wins by knockout, three by submission (3 RNC)
+• Eight wins by knockout, four by submission (4 RNC)

 • Received Jiu-Jitsu brown belt in Oct.
 2013